APPLY TO MESSIAH

 Copyright and music resources

-Disclaimer: These guidelines represent the college's best effort at articulating copyright principles.
+Disclaimer: These guidelines represent Messiah University's best effort at articulating copyright principles.
 They neither represent general legal advice nor a legal response to a specific situation.

 Multiple copyrights may exist since there may be a number of entities contributing to a given rendering of music.
 Separate copyrights might exist for actual printed music, text or lyrics, and recording/performance of music.